 He is instructed by or on behalf of private individuals, companies, institutional clients and a variety of property professionals and is frequently to be found in all the domestic courts and tribunals where property disputes are heard whether on applications, including for urgent interlocutory relief, at trial or on appeal, or alternatively in mediation or arbitration.

 Simon is recommended as a leading junior for his property litigation expertise by both Chambers UK Bar and The Legal 500 UK Bar.
-The directories say that he is “brilliant with clients, he never fails to deliver” (Property Litigation, The Legal 500 UK Bar 2019) and “he produces excellent pleadings and manages clients very well in conference” (Real Estate Litigation, Chambers UK Bar 2019).
+The directories say that he has “in-depth knowledge of property law and is a persuasive advocate” (Property Litigation, The Legal 500 UK Bar 2020), “very user-friendly and has an innate ability to remain calm during a crisis” and “thorough, inventive and always communicates in a clear and unfussy way.”
+(Real Estate Litigation, Chambers UK Bar 2020).

 He has appeared in a number of significant property cases including: